yoasyo25/career-development-curriculum/module_two/teamwork_and_strengths.md

 Groups share out takeaways on their manifestos.

 ### Goal-Setting
 Now create some goals for yourself.
-Write in your journals answers to the following questions:
+In your journals, write your answers to the following questions:

 * As you finish up Module Two, what do you want to keep doing and what changes would you like to make?
 * As you look ahead to Module Three, what do you want to accomplish?
 How will you do that?